mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/install-airgapped/index.md

 # Configure the Kubernetes cluster

 The `cluster.yaml` file provides the configuration details for creating your Konvoy cluster.
 Installing Kommander in an air-gapped environment requires extra configuration.
-Ensure the `cluster.yaml` has all the changes outlined in [air-gapped Konvoy installation](https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#configure-the-image-registry) documentation.
-Follow this procedure:
+Make sure the `cluster.yaml` has all the changes outlined in [air-gapped Konvoy installation](https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#configure-the-image-registry) documentation.
+On top of that, you need to edit your `cluster.yaml` as outlined below to satisfy the following requirements:

-**TODO**: How is the reader supposed to conduct these following 3 steps?

-1. Ensure Kommander can use the self-hosted charts repository running on top of the Konvoy cluster.
+1. Make sure Kommander can use the self-hosted charts repository running on top of the Konvoy cluster.
 It can not connect to the default one through the public Internet.
-1. Ensure  Kommander can find and access the private Docker registry.
-The `registry_ip` variable in the code snippet below is the IP address of the available private Docker registry.
+1. Make sure Kommander can find and access the private Docker registry.
+The `registry_ip` variable in the code snippet below references the IP address of the available private Docker registry.
 You can omit the username and password lines if your registry does not require authentication.
 1. Reconfigure the Kommander controller to work in an air-gapped environment.

-Update the Kommander addon configuration like the following:
+This is what your `cluster.yaml` should eventually look like regarding the Kommander Addon configuration:

 ```yaml
 - name: kommander